tillitis/dev-tillitis/hugo/content/intro/_index.md

 A unique feature of the TKey is that it measures the loaded device application before starting it.
-A hash digest measurement (using BLAKE2s) combined with a Unique Device Secret (UDS) make up a base secret we call Compound Device Identifier (CDI) for use by the TKey device app.
+A hash digest measurement (using BLAKE2s) combined with a Unique Device Secret (UDS) makes up a base secret we call a Compound Device Identifier (CDI), which is used by the TKey device app.

 If the TKey device app is altered, the CDI is also changed.
 If the keys derived from the CDI are the same as the last time the given